Living in the Age of Airplanes: Filming

-Principal photography was done in 95 locations, in 18 countries on all seven continents.
-Within the United States, they filmed in the states of Alaska, Arizona, California, Hawaii, Nevada, North Carolina, Tennessee, and Utah.
-This makes it the first IMAX film to be filmed at such scale.
+Principal photography was done in 95 locations, in 18 countries on all seven continents, the first IMAX film at such scale.
+Within the United States, they filmed in Alaska, Arizona, California, Hawaii, Nevada, North Carolina, Tennessee, and Utah.

 Filming began in 2010 when the first Arri Alexa camera was released; the crew decided to purchase its seventh iteration before the model was made available to the public.
 They were unable to use film cameras due to financial and logistical shortcomings.
 Other filming equipment included prime and zoom lenses, a triangular jib, sound equipment, and various kinds of support, which weighed over 160 lbs.
 Terwilliger remarked, "Just getting to the locations could be a real challenge.
 One day in Costa Rica, we went to shoot suspension bridges and ended up hiking [4.5 mile] in and out of the forest with all this gear.
 [H]alf the job is carrying equipment, the other half is actually shooting."

 There were four skeleton crews.
 Andrew Waruszewski, who had filmed documentaries for National Geographic, was engaged as cinematographer upon recommendation to Terwilliger by producer Bryan H. Carroll.
 Terwilliger said Waruszewski had the attention to detail and level of commitment he was looking for.
 Discussions about the cinematography included symmetry and tone; Terwilliger wanted every shot in the film to look "like a commercial".

 The crew began filming in Mojave Air and Space Port, the first scene in the film, and continued to the GE Aviation and Airbus factory, where components for an Emirates Airbus A380 were being assembled.
 A Canon EOS 5D was used for time-lapse sequences, which were photographed by Ben Wiggins, who was of the splinter unit: at times separate from the main crew, and at times would leapfrog each other.
 In scenes such as those featuring Hunts Mesa, he would have two 5Ds; one still and another doing a hyperlapse.
 Meanwhile, Terwilliger had Doug Allan filming the South Pole scenes for 11 nights.
 Despite his experience of living in Antarctica, Allan had never visited the South Pole until then.
 Helicopters were used for aerials except for those in the Maldives, where a seaplane was used because helicopters are outlawed.
-Other cinematographers shot aerial and underwater scenes in Australia, Kenya, Maldives, and the US.
+Other cinematographers shot aerial and underwater scenes in Australia, Kenya, the Maldives, and the US.
 Some scenes were filmed in a Qantas Airbus A380 flying a Los Angeles-Sydney route.